-During the nineteenth century the UK developed safety laws in response to the particularly dangerous employment conditions in factories and mines.
+During the nineteenth century, the UK developed health and safety laws in response to the particularly dangerous employment conditions in factories and mines.

 - employment generally